-- 10. The following explanation of ESC operation illustrates the basic principle of yaw stability control.
-An ESC system maintains as "yaw" (or heading) control by determining the driver's intended heading, measuring the vehicle's actual response, and automatically turning the vehicle if its response does not match the driver's intention.
+- 10.1 The following explanation of ESC operation illustrates the basic principle of yaw stability control.
+An ESC system maintains as-"yaw" (or heading) control by determining comparing the driver's intended heading with-measuring the vehicle's actual response, and automatically turning the vehicle if its response does not match the driver's intention.
 However, with ESC, turning is accomplished by applying counter torques from the braking system rather than from steering input.
 Speed and steering angle measurements are used to determine the driver's intended heading.
-The vehicle response is measured in terms of lateral acceleration and yaw rate by onboard sensors.
+The vehicle response is determined measured in terms of lateral acceleration and yaw rate by onboard sensors.
 If the vehicle is responding in a manner corresponding to driver input, the yaw rate will be in balance with the speed and lateral acceleration. - 11.
 The concept of "yaw rate" can be illustrated by imagining the view from above of a car following a large circle painted on a parking lot.
 One is looking at the top of the roof of the vehicle and seeing the circle.
-If the car starts in a heading pointed north and drives half way around circle, its new heading is south.
+If the car starts in a heading pointed north and drives half way around the circle, its new heading is south.
 Its yaw angle has changed 180 degrees.
 If it takes 10 seconds to go half way around the circle, the "yaw rate" is 180 degrees per 10 seconds or 18 deg/sec.
 If the speed stays the same, the car is constantly rotating at a rate of 18 deg/sec around a vertical axis that can be imagined as piercing its roof.
 If the speed is doubled, the yaw rate increases to 36 deg/sec. - 12.
-While driving in a circle, the driver notices that he must hold the steering wheel tightly to avoid sliding toward the passenger seat.
-The bracing force is necessary to overcome the lateral acceleration that is caused by the car following the curve.
+While driving in a circle, the driver notices that he must hold the steering wheel tightly to avoid sliding toward the passenger seat laterally.
+The braking force is necessary to overcome the lateral acceleration that is caused by the car following the curve.
 The lateral acceleration is also measured by the ESC system.
 When the speed is doubled, the lateral acceleration increases by a factor of four if the vehicle follows the same circle.
-There is a fixed physical relationship between the car's speed, the radius of its circular path, and its lateral acceleration. - 13.
-The ESC system uses this information as follows: Since the ESC system measures the car's speed and its lateral acceleration, it can compute the radius of the circle.
-Since it then has the radius of the circle and the car's speed, the ESC system can compute the correct yaw rate for a car following the path.
-Of course, the system includes a yaw rate sensor, and it compares the actual measured yaw rate of the car to that computed for the path the car is following.
-If the computed and measured yaw rates begin to diverge as the car that is trying to follow the circle speeds up, it means the driver is beginning to lose control, even if the driver cannot yet sense it.
-Soon, an unassisted vehicle would have a heading significantly different from the desired path and would be out of control either by oversteering (spinning out) or understeering.
+There is a fixed physical relationship between the car's speed, the radius of its circular path, and its lateral acceleration.